Vitality CBD Presents: CBD Talk Podcast - Episode #3

 Harley: Right, so, a lot of people that don't know, a dispensary is a place where they sell medical marijuana.
 They also have recreational dispensaries out here in Colorado.
 The medical ones, you have to go through evaluation with the doctor and they have to prescribe the actual prescription for you to be able to go into those medical facilities.
 So, being in the THC side, did you really see a lot of CBD back in 2014, when you first started?

 Evan: Oh my gosh.
 I started 2013, 2014.
 I hadn't really even heard of CBD, aside from Charlotte's Web, which obviously was...
 It was actually one of the reasons that brought me out to Colorado.
 The story really touches my heart.
-You know, using cannabis healing as a medicine, again, and the fact that they were able to work with this little girl and help her seizures without getting her high, was just absolutely amazing to me.
 But I actually didn't have my first experience with CBD until maybe about late 2014, maybe mid-2014, somebody gave me my first CBD extract and my world changed.
-My eyes were opened to the other possibilities of some therapeutic cannabinoids that were non-psychoactive.
+My eyes were opened to the other possibilities of cannabinoids that were non-psychoactive.

 Harley: All right, and coming from working in the industry, I'm in the industry as well, so it's pretty crazy to see how far CBD has come in that year-and-a-half, two years that we're at right now.
 Because, back then, it wasn't even sought after, it wasn't even really known about.
-People didn't even know how it affected the body.
-So, now that we're actually getting more experienced with it, we're starting to learn what it does in the body, exactly how it bonds to things and what kind of symptoms it helps.
+People didn't even know what it was.
+So, now that we're actually getting more experienced with it, we're starting to learn what it does in the body, exactly how it bonds to things.

 So, what exactly brought you really into the CBD realm, since you were already in the dispensary and you were working with those types of products, what made you want to really get into CBD?